Fios-Quest/YouTube-Scripts/src/iriss/011-common-traits-part-1.md

 📕 There is a trait called `Termination`, and `main` must return something that implements it.

-📕 `Termination` will provide an `Exit Code` via a "Required" report method, and this is how we get our programs success of failure status.
+📕 `Termination` will provide an `Exit Code` via a "Required" report method, and this is how we get our programs success or failure status.

 You may have noticed though that we almost never return something from `main`, _but_, in Rust, when we don't specify a return type, the return type is the Unit Type.

-📕 And of course there's a built-in implementation of Termination for the Unit Type which will produce the success exit code, whatever that might be for your target operating system.
+📕 And of course there's a built-in implementation of `Termination` for the Unit Type which will produce the success exit code, whatever that might be for your target operating system.

 This means that, normally, so long as your code runs to completion, and you exit your program by reaching the end of the main function, your program will be considered successful.